jcthomassie/yurt/README.md

 - `!matrix` repeat include block for each value
   - `values` values to substitute in the include block
   - `include` build steps to be repeated
-- `!case` list of conditional build steps
+- `!case` list of conditional steps; breaks after first match
-  - `positive` if the spec matches the local spec
-  - `negative` if the spec does not match the local spec
+  - `condition` criteria for the case to be accepted
-  - `default` if none of the preceeding conditions are met
+  - `include` build steps to include if the condition is met
 - `!link` list of symlinks to be applied
 - `!hook` shell command to run on specified actions
   - `on` actions to run the hook on